Speed Circuit: Setup

 The players select which of the three tracks to use, and how many laps each race will be.
 Start position is determined by start speed — the player with the highest start speed gets the inside lane front row start position.
 The second fastest start speed gets the middle lane front row, and so on.
 If two or more players have the identical start speed, their order is determined randomly.

 Start

 The players write down their speed for the first turn (their listed Start Speed) on their player log.
 A player can choose to increase their start speed by 20 mph, but risks stalling (rolling a 5 or a 6 on a die), which leaves them on the start line until the second turn.
-The drive can again try to increase start speed by 20 mph on the second turn, but a car that stalls two turns in a row is out of the race.
+The driver can again try to increase start speed by 20 mph on the second turn, but a car that stalls two turns in a row is out of the race.
 The car in the lead moves first, moving 1 square ahead for every 20 mph of speed.
 The second car then moves, and so on.
 A car cannot voluntarily leave the track if its path is blocked by another car — a collision results instead.